 Sign up for updates related to the Victoria Memorial Square Park Improvements or unsubscribe from the mailing list.

-This phase of the community engagement process started in April 2022 and included a stakeholder meeting, a resident’s workshop, and a community survey, and helped the project team to gain a better understanding of the issues and opportunities associated with the park.
+This phase of the community engagement process started in April 2022 and included a stakeholder meeting, a resident’s workshop and a community survey, which helped the project team gain a better understanding of the issues and opportunities associated with the park.
 As an outcome of this phase, the team has developed a series of draft Drivers of Change, which are the factors driving the need for the park improvements.

 Victoria Memorial Square is a unique park site with a rich cultural heritage that dates back to the founding of the city of York.
 It is part of the Fort York National Historic Site and the King-Spadina Heritage Conservation District and is the site of Toronto’s first settler cemetery, which includes burials of military personnel and their family members.
 There is an opportunity to further enhance the heritage of this site while bringing forward new heritage interpretations.